 For more information, please go to the Taric database.

 The standard VAT rate is 24%

-As a rule, the VAT rate is 24%.
+Usually, the value added tax rate is 24%.
 Exceptions to this are, for example

 - foodstuffs (14%)